Root Cause Analysis in IT: Collaborating to Improve Availability

 Collaborating remotely on a root cause investigation

+Problem-solving often requires sharing a process.
 Investigations are about asking questions and following data.
 In some cases, you can ask different questions in analysis tools that get you to the same causal factor.
 In other cases, you might not know what questions to ask and need help.

-When you’re working in an in-person environment, you will walk over to a team member or another team with more experience to ask questions.
+When working in an in-person environment, you will walk over to a team member or another team with more experience to ask questions.
 However, in the distributed workforce, you can’t do this.